 The pattern of an Oblate’s life includes the two rhythms of office and eucharist (every day when possible), time daily in prayer with intercession for the needs of the Church, the world and Community, time annually for a retreat and seeking for opportunities in the everyday for stillness, as well as the penitence and study which deepens our love of God.
 The end of all this is the dedication to the Resurrection, shown in the fruit of the Spirit, proclaiming a world made new in Christ.

 Companions of the Community of the Resurrection live away from Mirfield but share in CR’s Charism and are committed to a Rule of Life.

 The Companions are friends of the Community.
-They support – and are supported by – the work and mission of CR, following a routine of life of daily prayer and worship.
+They support – and are supported by – the work and mission of CR, following a routine of life of daily prayer, worship, witness and service.
 Many who come to know the Community value sharing its work and Charism in their own lives and locations.
 There are local groups of Companions spread across the UK and overseas – please contact our Companions Office for more information.

-To find out more about the Society of the Resurrection, please contact George CR.
+For more information about the Society of the Resurrection, please contact its Warden, Fr George CR